Retailer Policy Manual

 • Winning Ticket

-Section 6.9 Self Service Terminal Voucher Validation
+Section 6.8 Self Service Terminal Voucher Validation

-Section 6.9.1 Self Service Terminal Voucher Validation Procedures
+Section 6.8.1 Self Service Terminal Voucher Validation Procedures

-To validate a SST voucher:
+To validate and pay the prize for an SST voucher:

-Section 6.9.2 Self Service Terminal Voucher Expiry
+Section 6.8.2 Self Service Terminal Voucher Expiry

 Section 7